aspax/aspax.github.io/index.md

 {% endhighlight %}

-## Source handlers
+## Plugins
 To keep the global CLI module lightweight and dependency-free, ASPAX is using a plugin system to handle different source types such as CoffeeScript, LiveScript, client-side Jade templates, Stylus or LESS files, etc.

 ASPAX will look for plugins in `./node_modules` folder, so you'll have to install the necessary source handlers like this:

 {% highlight sh %}

-npm install aspax-coffee-handler --save-dev
+npm install aspax-coffee-handler

 {% endhighlight %}